Thoseyearsbrian/Aegis/README.md

 ## ⚠️ Notes

-1. **Rule Mode must be enabled; otherwise, the Aegis rule set will not function properly**
+1. **Rule Mode must be enabled; otherwise, the Aegis rule set may not provide complete protection functionality**

    ```bash
    Aegis is a personal firewall system specifically designed for Rule Mode.
 It only works correctly when Surge is set to Rule Mode.